I built a library to handle stack traces nicely in Go

 Goals and Design

-package - Easy integration with structured logging tools like
+- Easy integration with structured logging tools like slog

 Error handling has been a long-discussed topic in Go.
 My goal was to find a “practical middle ground” that works well in real-world applications.